iapyeh/sshscript/syntax.md

 """
 ```

-Every single line are executed individually.
+Every single line is executed individually.
 The output of stdout or stderr are put together.

 Every command is executed one by one.